v12technology/fluxtion/docs/overview/detailpages/helloworld_functional.md

 Simple Fluxtion hello world stream example.
 Add two numbers from different event streams and log when the sum > 100.
 The sum is the addition of the value member variable from each event stream.

 All the elements are joined together using a functional api provided by Fluxtion.
+The [EventFlow]({{site.fluxtion_src_compiler}}/builder/stream/EventFlow.java) gives access to functions to create a stream functionally.

 See the [imperative example](helloworld_imperative.html) for a comparison of using an imperative style.